Chinmaydak/PaperTradeX/README.md

 PaperTradeX

-A client-side paper trading simulator built with HTML, CSS, and JavaScript.
-No backend, no frameworks — everything runs in the browser.
+PaperTradeX is a paper trading simulator that runs entirely in the browser.
+Trade virtual stocks with live-updating prices, track your portfolio value and profit/loss in real time, and build your trading instincts risk-free using simulated market data.

 What it does